cg2021c/assignment-1-bagusistighfar86/README.md

 7. Add a plastic specular effect for the left object.
 8. Add a metal specular effect for the object on the right.
 9. Set the cube so that it can be moved upward with the W key-button and downward with the S key-button.
-10. Set the camera to move leftward and rightward linearly (not orbitally) using the A and D key-buttons.
+10. Set the camera to move leftward and rightward linearly (not orbitally) using the A and D key-buttons.<br/>
+Link to preview the Object : [Link Preview](https://bagusistighfar86.github.io/cg2021c/assignment3/)<br/>

 ### Problem
 I'm sorry.
 I have tried many times, but this commit, without Lens.
 I don't know how to make cylinder and group with other object.